-There are two types of credit that a graduate student may wish to transfer: 1) credit completed outside the Graduate College, or 2) credit from one graduate degree program to another graduate degree program within the Graduate College.
+There are two types of credit that a graduate student may wish to transfer: 1) credit completed outside the University of Illinois Urbana-Champaign, or 2) University of Illinois Urbana Champaign graduate level credit.
 Different rules apply for each type of transfer of credit.

-Transferring Credit from Outside the Graduate College
+Transferring Credit from Another Institution

-Graduate students may request to transfer credit earned from outside of the Graduate College to be counted toward a graduate degree.
+Graduate students may request to transfer credit earned from another institution to be counted toward a graduate degree.
 This is generally limited to a maximum of 12 semester hours.
-Course work completed outside of the Graduate College that can be transferred includes these types:
+Credit that can be transferred must be graduate level credit that meets the following additional criteria: